Anti-bribery and anti-corruption

 • To ensure processes are implemented, Novartis has established a comprehensive monitoring and audit framework, which comprises three types of activities:

 • A central independent worldwide compliance monitoring team has been established in January 2020.
-This team partners with local businesses to assess how effectively the Novartis compliance framework guides our associates.
+This team partners with local businesses to assess how effectively the Novartis compliance framework guides our employees.
 Each review is concluded with a report and agreed remediation actions.
 Remediation actions are defined to address identified gaps, and a dedicated Remediation Team has been established in February 2020 to strengthen follow-up.

 • Final audit reports are shared with members of the Executive Committee of Novartis (ECN) and other Novartis stakeholders.
 All high and medium observations from audits are reported, and they are rated based on their impact on the local, cross-divisional or group level.

 • The Audit and Compliance Committee (ACC) from the Board of Directors receives a summary of these reports every quarter.
-“Needs Major Improvement” (i.e. serious breaches or major deviations from regulations or policies putting the organization at risk) and “Leading” (i.e. effective and efficient controls, showing a continuous improvement cycle) reports are submitted to the ECN and the ACC.
+“Needs Major Improvement” (i.e., serious breaches or major deviations from regulations or policies putting the organization at risk) and “Leading” (i.e., effective and efficient controls, showing a continuous improvement cycle) reports are submitted to the ECN and the ACC.

 • Alignment with external guidelines on responsible marketing